 Personalized medicine is aimed at finding the best drug and the most suitable dosage for individual patients.
 Traditional methods are either incapable or laborious and time-consuming, which makes them inappropriate for achieving this aim.
-However, the physical and chemical aspects of each individual’s condition can be mimicked in organ on a chips using samples from the patient.
+However, the physical and chemical aspects of each individual’s condition can be mimicked in organ on a chips using samples from the patient, enabled by microfluidics.
 The cells can be obtained by employing the patient’s primary cells or reverting the cells back to IPSCs and then transforming them to the desired cell type that can be cultured on the microfluidic device and be exposed to various dosages of the drug.
 The drug can be mixed with the circulating fluid to expose the cells to the drugs in manners similar to the actual microenvironment of the cells in the body.
 Other essential factors associated with the desired tissue such as oxygen level, actuation, and flow dynamics can be adjusted based on the health data to engineer biological, mechanical, and chemical microenvironment surrounding the cells.

 There are questions that should be addressed before moving the organ on a chips to the mainstream applications.
 Learn more about these aspects of microfluidics organ on a chips.